albertomontesg/fast-tsne/README.md

 # Code

-All the optimizations and running code, as well as the presentation and the report are placed inside the `hand-in` folder.
+All the optimizations and running code, as well as the presentation and the [report](https://github.com/albertomontesg/fast-tsne/releases/download/hand-in/report_02.pdf) are placed inside the `hand-in` folder or the [final relase](https://github.com/albertomontesg/fast-tsne/releases/tag/hand-in).